luoyc123/vllm/docs/deployment/docker.md

 ## Building for Arm64/aarch64

 A docker container can be built for aarch64 systems such as the Nvidia Grace-Hopper.
-At time of this writing, this should be considered **experimental**.
+At time of this writing, this requires the use of PyTorch Nightly and should be considered **experimental**.
 Using the flag `--platform "linux/arm64"` will attempt to build for arm64.

 !!! note
     Multiple modules must be compiled, so this process can take a while.
 Recommend using `--build-arg max_jobs=` & `--build-arg nvcc_threads=`